What can you expect from Quinnipiac University?

 Engineering: Civil, Computer Science, Industrial, Mechanical, Software

-Communications: Advertising; Communications/Media Studies; Film, Television, Interactive Digital Design, and Media Arts; Journalism; Public Relations
+Communications: Advertising and Integrated Communications; Communications/Media Studies; Film, Television, and Media Arts; Graphic and Interactive Design; Journalism; Public Relations'

 Arts and Sciences: Behavioral Neuroscience, Biochemistry, Biology, Chemistry, Criminal Justice, Economics, English, Game Design and Development, Gerontology, History, Independent, Interdisciplinary, Law in Society, Mathematics, Philosophy, Political Science, Psychology, Sociology, Spanish, Theater